uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 So what’s actually happening?
 Well, let’s find out.
 Open a new tab in your browser and open the homepage of the [CS Field Guide](http://www.csfieldguide.org.nz).
 If you’re in a Chrome or Safari browser, press `Ctrl + Shift + I` in Windows or `Command + Option + I` on a Mac to bring up the web inspector.
+(You can do this with other modern browsers also, you just might need to search around for equivalent steps).
 Select the Network tab (you might need to expand the list of tabs to see it).
 Refresh the page.
 What you’re seeing now is a list of of HTTP requests your browser is making to the server to load the page you're currently viewing.
-Near the top you’ll see a request to `index.html`.
+Near the top you’ll see a request to an `html` file.
 Click that and you’ll see details of the Headers, Preview, Response, Cookies and Timing.
 Ignore those last two for now.